ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ## Transparency Service

-The most important function of a Transparency Service is to maintain Registration Policies for the Append-only Log.
+An important function of a Transparency Service is to maintain Registration Policies for the Append-only Log.
 The Append-only Log is the verifiable data structure which registers Signed Statements and supports the production of Receipts.

 All Transparency Services MUST expose APIs for the registration of Signed Statements and issuance of Receipts.